Legal Information

 License: Custom Commercial License (negotiated per case)

-Important: If you are making money that goes beyond operational costs (i.e., selling at higher than cost-price), you require a commercial license.
+If your use qualifies as commercial, you require a commercial license.
 This includes but is not limited to:

 No Default Commercial License: No license is granted for commercial or for-profit use of the software or any derivative works unless explicitly agreed to in writing.
 Using this software or derivative works for commercial purposes without a license agreement constitutes copyright infringement.